About PAL Ottawa

-PAL Ottawa is the 8th Chapter of PAL Canada, an initiative begun in the late ‘80s that has so far resulted in the creation of affordable housing facilities for artists in Toronto, Vancouver and Stratford.
+PAL Ottawa is the 8th Chapter of PAL Canada, a national network begun in the late ‘80s that has so far resulted in the creation of affordable housing facilities for artists in Toronto, Vancouver and Stratford.

 Who We Serve

 PAL Ottawa is a not-for-profit charity.
-Its Mission is to provide senior members of the Capital Region’s arts community with essentials such as personal care services, links to the local arts community and affordable housing — so they can live, not in isolation and need and fear, but in dignity within a caring community, and:
+Its Mission is to provide senior members of the Capital Region’s arts community with essentials such as affordable housing, personal support and links to the local arts community – so they can live, not in isolation and need and fear, but in dignity within a caring community, and: